preggy is a collection of expectations for python applications, extracted from the pyVows project.

 This project is maintained by heynemann

 preggy is an assertion library for Python.
-What were you expecting?
+What were you expect

 Extracted from the PyVows project.